-FDCPA guidelines for collections compliance can benefit debt collectors at banks and credit unions.
+FDCPA compliance checklist for debt collections compliance can benefit debt collectors at banks and credit unions.

-This article focuses on debt collection practices in banking in 2021, including an FDCPA Compliance Checklist.
+This article focuses on debt collection practices in banking, including an FDCPA Compliance Checklist.

 We begin by defining the Fair Debt Collection Practices Act (FDCPA) and discuss FDCPA rules for collection agencies and bank collection compliance.